Project Description

 .

-Sustainable Development Goal 12 is about doing more and better with less.
 Sustainable Consumption and Production has been defined as “the use of services and related products, which respond to basic needs and bring a better quality of life while minimising the use of natural resources and toxic materials as well as the emissions of waste and pollutants ” It deals with various important problems like efficient waste management, energy consumption and promotes sustainable lifestyle habits, sustainable tourism, and scientific and technological advances in developing countries.
 What can we do?
-Stop Food Waste; Reduce, Reuse, Recycle, Repair and most importantly Rethink; Donate any clothes you are not using to charity; Eat and shop locally and support associations connected to fair trade, etc. Act Local – Think Global.
+Stop Food Waste; Reduce, Reuse, Recycle, Repair and most importantly Rethink; Donate any clothes you are not using to charity; Eat and shop locally and support associations connected to fair trade, etc. Act Local – Think Global.____________________________________________________________________________________________________________

 16th June